guiyomh/charlatan/doc/reference.md

 ## Fixture Ranges

-The first step is to let Charlatan create many copies of a map for you to remove duplication from the yaml file.
+The first step is to let Charlatan create many copies of a map for you to remove duplication from the YAML file.

 You can do that by defining a range in the fixture name: